top of page

 To give your young dog the best chance for success during advanced training, your pup should be well "Socialized".

-Socialized means, "having been made to behave in a way that is acceptable to a particular society, and behave in a way that is acceptable to a particular Breed standard."
+Socialized means "having been made to behave in a way that is acceptable to a particular society, and behave in a way that is acceptable to a particular Breed standard."

 Below is a simple list of skills that puppies should be socialized to.
 Keep in mind that all discipline should be age-appropriate.

 • No barking or biting: Young dogs want your attention; thus, they bark and bite as puppies.
 Every time a pup either barks or bites, he should get an appropriate correction with the command "quiet" or "no".
-Cute at first, but annoying for everyone else.

 • Retrieve: Every Lab needs their retrieving instincts developed early.
 Throw anything to build the desire to retrieve.
 If the young puppy does not show a desire to fetch, do what you can.
 Throw food or treats, or throw his favorite toy.
 Build from there.

 • Swim: Your Lab should enjoy and be comfortable in water.
 Make water fun.
 Swimming is best learned as early as possible.
-Puppies don't splash around when they get into water, they just swim.
+Puppies don't splash around when they get into water; they just swim.
 Seeing a puppy swim like an old pro is awesome.
 Go slow and pick warm water.
 It is best to convince the puppy to swim out and grab something.
-But if that doesn't work walk out and encourage your pup to come to you.
+But if that doesn't work, walk out and encourage your pup to come to you.
 If your dog is emotionally stressed by water, wait for a few weeks and then causually re-introduce the senerio again until the pup gets into water.
 Some pups get in the water pretty quickly, others may take weeks.

 • Sit: Teach your pup to "Sit" until he/she is released.
 You can use food to help teach him to sit.
 At first, have him sit for a short time.
 Gradually increase the length of time he is to remain on the command "Sit".
 After he learns the verbal command "sit", enforce the command with an appropriate level of correction.
 Use treats to keep him sitting until you say "Free".
 Only give treats (you can use dog food as treats) when he successfully sits until you release him.

 • Leash introduction: Puppies need to have experience with a leash and collar.
-Use appropriate leash corrections to convince your pup not to pull on the leash, bite at it, or bark with frustration because of it.
+Use appropriate leash corrections to convince your pup not to pull on the leash, bite at it, or bark in frustration because of it.

 "Socializing training" should start at 8 weeks of age, or as soon as you get them home, and should be nearing completion at 7-8 months of age.